waseemh/waseemh.github.io_F/_posts/2014-09-15-virtualized-web-automation-stack.md

 - IP address of LXC host (hub) is the internal network address in the VM's private network.
 VirtualBox uses IP addresses in range 10.0.0.0 - 10.255.255.255 (according to [RFC1918](http://tools.ietf.org/html/rfc1918) Section 3: "Private Address Space")

-After our hub is ready, we should go over containers and launch the nodes.
+After our hub is ready, we should go over containers (using SSH) and launch the nodes.
 Notice that Selenium Server host should be the private IP address of LXC host.

 	java -jar selenium-server-standalone-2.43.0.jar -role node -hub http://LXC-HOST-IP:4444/grid/register